About sentinel lymph node biopsy used in breast cancer staging.

 It is likely that the sensitivity of the sentinel lymph node biopsy and specifically the relatively new idea of ‘micro-metastasis‘ on the lymph nodes, has both researchers and breast cancer patients somewhat over-eager to have a SLNB.
 It must be remembered, however, that up to 90% of all ductal carcinoma can be treated and cured locally.

-Lymph node “micro-metastasis” of breast carcinoma
+Lymph nodes in breast “micro-metastasis” of breast carcinoma

-The term “Micrometastasis” refers to extremely small amounts of malignant cancer cells developing on the lymph nodes or other secondary sites; so small they can only be seen ‘microscopically‘.
+The term “Micrometastasis” refers to extremely small amounts of malignant cancer cells developing on the lymph nodes in breast or other secondary sites; so small they can only be seen ‘microscopically‘.
 It is somewhat of a ‘hot topic‘ in cancer research at the moment.
 Advocates reason that through the use of specialized pathological techniques such as the ‘polymerase chain reaction’ method, malignant cells may be found on lymph nodes which traditional methods, such as ultrasound, CT scan, PET, and MRI, would not reveal.

 The idea, then, is to perform a rigorous histological evaluation of the sentinel lymph node dissection, specifically searching for micro metastases.
 The hope is that if malignant cells are found, even in tiny quantities, aggressive treatments can begin right away and prognosis will be improved.

 It is a bit of a good news/bad news scenario, however.
-The potential for finding micro metastases has created a great deal of fear in women, who now doubt the authenticity and reassurance-value of ‘image‘ staging of the lymph nodes, even when they are clear.
+The potential for finding micro metastases has created a great deal of fear in women, who now doubt the authenticity and reassurance-value of ‘image‘ staging of the lymph nodes in breast, even when they are clear.
 Those who specialize in SLN biopsies also point out that the findings can be so sensitive, sometimes able to find spot a single malignant cell among one million normal cells.
 It is just as likely that the cell in question is just passing through the lymphatic system and will be cleared out by the lymphatics and not an ominous indication which requires more surgery or chemotherapy.

 Should some breast cancer patients NOT have the sentinel lymph node biopsy?